 In February 2015, the Society officially launched its new website, designed to complement the magazine with historical and political content aimed at promoting interest and retention of the MER, and featuring public and members only pages and online membership to extend further the reach of the Society to a worldwide audience.
 The previous incarnation of the MERS website has been archived and can be viewed HERE.

 MANX TRANSPORT REVIEW (Incorporating Mann-Tram) ISSN 1462-5660 is published as the official organ of the Manx Electric Railway Society Isle of Man.
 The latest issue is printed in colour by Forsyth & Steele of Blackpool, Lancashire.
 All rights reserved.
 Copyright is vested in the Manx Electric Railway Society.
 Views expressed by correspondents and contributors are not necessarily those of the Society.
 MTR would be pleased to hear from anyone willing to contribute news reports, articles, photographs, drawings, original letters or any memorabilia.
+A sample copy of Manx Transport Review can be downloaded HERE.

 Full membership currently £8 per annum (Overseas rate £10 per annum) - which includes free copies of Manx Transport Review are open to those who are interested in the Society’s aims.